darktable-org/dtdocs/content/special-topics/mem-performance.md

 An entry will be automatically created in darktablerc for each newly-detected device when you launch darktable for the first time, with the correct canonical device name and version number.
 The parameters `a` - `k` are defined as follows and can be manually edited:

 a. avoid atomics
-: _1 = avoid atomics; 0 = use atomics_
+: _1 = avoid atomics; 0 = use atomics_ (default)
 : Atomic operations in OpenCL are a special method of data synchronization and are only used in a few modules.
 Unfortunately, some old AMD/ATI devices are extremely slow in processing atomics and, on these cards, it is better to process the affected modules on the CPU rather than accepting an ultra-slow GPU codepath.
 Set this parameter to 1 if you experience slow processing within modules like [_shadows and highlights_](../../module-reference/processing-modules/shadows-and-highlights.md), [_monochrome_](../../module-reference/processing-modules/monochrome.md), [_local contrast_](../../module-reference/processing-modules/local-contrast), or [_global tonemap (deprecated)_](../../module-reference/processing-modules/global-tonemap) or if you get intermittent system freezes.
 Please note that this should not affect any card manufactured since 2015.

 b. micro nap
 : _default 250_
 : In an ideal case you will keep your GPU busy at 100% when processing the pixelpipe.
 However, if your GPU is also required to update your screen, and darktable is using it at 100%, there may not be sufficient time left for this task.
 This will usually manifest as jerky GUI updates on panning, zooming or when moving sliders.
 To resolve this issue darktable can add small pauses into its pixelpipe processing so that the GPU can catch its breath and perform GUI related activities.
 The "micro nap" parameter controls the duration of these pauses in microseconds.

-On current systems you are pretty safe with the default value, even for integrated graphics cards.
-If you are using multiple devices or you are not using your discrete GPU for drawing on your screen, this value can be set to 0 for the non-desktop device.
+: On all current systems you are safe with the default value.
+If you are using multiple devices or you are not using your discrete GPU for drawing on your screen, this value can be set to 0 for all non-desktop devices leading to improved performance.

 c. pinned memory
-: _0 = disable pinned transfer; 1 = enforce pinned transfer_
+: _0 = disable pinned transfer (default); 1 = enforce pinned transfer_
 : During tiling huge amounts of memory need to be transferred between host and device.
 On some devices direct memory transfers to and from an arbitrary host memory region may give a large performance penalty.
 This is especially noticeable when exporting large images on smaller graphics cards or while using newer modules like [_diffuse or sharpen_](../module-reference/processing-modules/diffuse.md) or the _guided laplacians_ mode in the [_highlight reconstruction_](../module-reference/processing-modules/highlight-reconstruction.md) module.

 : There is no safe method or general rule to predict whether or not this parameter will provide a performance benefit, so you will have to experiment for yourself.
 The chance for an improvement by using pinned transfer is pretty low though if your card is manufactured since 2015.